owlistic-notes/owlistic/docs/website/docs/developers/architecture.md

 # Architecture

 Owlistic uses a traditional client-server design, with a dedicated database for data persistence.
 On top of that, it leverages an event streaming system to push real-time updates to clients.
-Clients communicate with backend services over HTTP using REST APIs and listen over a websocket connection for server events.
+Clients communicate with server over HTTP using REST APIs and listen over a websocket connection for server events.
 Below is a high level diagram of the architecture.

 ## High Level Design